wada314/cached_pair/readme.md

 # cached-pair

 A simple library for caching pairs of values.
-Similar to `EitherOrBoth` in the [`itertools`] crate, but with an extra assumption that both values are convertible to each other, and the conversion may be non-trivial or expensive.
+Similar to `EitherOrBoth` in the [`itertools`] crate, but with the additional assumption that both values are convertible to each other, and the conversion may be non-trivial or expensive.

-For example, you can use this library to hold a pair of values that need to be kept in sync, such as a number and its string representation, or a binary `Vec<u8>` and its base64 encoded `String`.
+For example, you can use this library to hold pairs of values that need to be kept in sync, such as a number and its string representation, or a binary `Vec<u8>` and its base64 encoded `String`.

 ## Examples